Web for Pentester

 Rails 404

 There are lots of different ways to generate errors in a web application.
-For example, by adding some special characters, like a NULL Byte (%00), a single quote (%27) or a double quote (%22) you are likely to generate errors.
+For example, by adding some special characters, like a Null byte (%00), a single quote (%27) or a double quote (%22) you are likely to generate errors.
 You can also remove a value from the HTTP request.
 Once you manage to get the error page, you can understand more about what you are attacking (example for Tomcat):

 Tomcat 500